VoiceNGO/fluid-img/README.md

 Seam carving is a content-aware image resizing technique.
 It intelligently removes or adds pixels to an image, allowing it to be resized without distorting important content.
 [Wikedia article](https://en.wikipedia.org/wiki/Seam_carving) on the topic if you want to read more.

 Historically, performing seam carving directly within a web browser was impractical due to its computationally intensive nature, requiring significant processing power for real-time image manipulation.
-However, we're cheating.
+However, I'm cheating.

-There are two implementations of the seam carving generator (well 3, but the full one isn't practical except in demos): Random and Cached
+There are three implementations of the seam carving generator, although the full implementation is not practical except for demos:

 ### Random Carving